linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 - Overall CPU usage (percentage) of all the containers running in a host for 5 minutes

    `rate(container_cpu_user_seconds_total{image!="",job="<target name>"}[5m]) * 100`
-- Overall Memory usage of all the containers running in a host
+- Overall memory usage of all the containers running in a host

    `container_memory_usage_bytes{image!="",job="<target name>"}`

 #### LogQL examples
 - Get the NGINX logs where there was HTTP error :
    This query shall show the logs there are 4xx or 5xx errors: